Regrets, we’ve all had a few. So, what are the most common career regrets?

 A new survey of 1,000 people, by resume service Zety, asked about career regrets, meaning now we can all learn from other people’s mistakes and avoid making the same, right?
 Of course!

-We’ve all heard that quote (supposedly attributable to Mark Twain) about how you’re more likely to regret the things you didn’t do rather than the things you did do, right?
+We’ve all heard that quote (supposedly attributable to Mark Twain) about how you’re more likely to regret the things you didn’t do rather than what you did, right?
 Well, it turns out that this is true, at least when it comes to career-related regrets.
-Only 2% of respondents said they had no career regrets, and among the other 98% the most common regrets were all things people didn’t do.
+Only 2% of respondents said they had no career regrets, and among the other 98%, the most common regrets were all things people didn’t do.

 Top 10 career regrets

 3. Playing it safe or not taking more chances

 4. Not maintaining my network